Year 2 of the pilot

 The CCS Programme Year 2 evaluation Tower Hamlets pilot site summary paper can be viewed here.
 The local CCS partnership includes voluntary sector emergency support and advice providers, and the Council's Tackling Poverty team.
 The CCS programme is working with Tower Hamlets Council and Tower Hamlets Community Advice Network (THCAN) to raise awareness of the Local Authority's Residents' Support Scheme (RSS) and we have organised training and information sessions for staff from the Voluntary and Community Sector on accessing the RSS.
 The CCS Programme is working closely with Island Advice, who coordinate THCAN, to rollout an online referral system across the borough.

 Our research project on crisis support in all four pilot areas was completed in April 2021.
 The project explored perceptions and experiences of crisis support among LA and VCS professionals, as well as service-users.
-Read the Tower Hamlets report in full here.
+Read the Tower Hamlets report:

 Year 1 of the pilot